-Swim: It is an ocean swim and there is a current, so my expectation were not that high.
+Swim: It is an ocean swim and there is a current, so my expectations were not that high.
 But, I was expecting to do on the low 40’s.
 Doable, right?
 Well, it is also a canal and the buoys actually moved.
 It is possible.
-So I swam way more than I should and it seems everyone on my age group did that too.
+So I swam way more than I should but at the same time, everyone on my age group did that too.
 I didn’t think it was that bad because I was passing people from other waves and I was in the middle of my age group.
 But man…as soon as I walked out and looked at the watch.
 Argh!
-I swam more, way more.Looking at my garmin, it is perfect.
-I kept the buoys close, so it seems that they actually moved.
-I researched a bit later and the average time for the later wave was higher… It wasn’t pretty and everyone out of the watr was complaining.
-Well, I think to myself… suck it up buttercup!
+I swam more, way more.
+Mentally that pissed me off!
+Mainly because I wanted a fast race, meaning a new PR.
+Oh well… After the race, I looked at the data and there was no zigzagging… so the course was just long.
+I remember keeping the buoys close, so it seems that they actually moved.
+I researched a bit later and the average time for the later wave was higher… It wasn’t pretty and everyone out of the water was complaining.
+Well, suck it up buttercup!
 Time: 50:00, Age group position: 29/82

-T1: Keep moving, I say to myself. but I am mad.
+T1: Keep moving, I say to myself.
+But I am mad.
 I grab my stuff and go.
 Mad.
 Time: 2:28

 T2: Was it fast?
 It seemed to be taking forever.
 I came out and I hear someone yelling my name.
 I look back and it is my friend Claudia (from swim team, she recently moved to Florida and came to see me!!!!).
 It was so awesome to see a friendly, cheering face!
 I loved loved that she came.
 I hug her and apologize at the same time.
+I am sweaty!
 I yell: “See you in 2 hours” … then I think, maybe more… Time: 3:59